Font size:

 (German: Bauabschnitt Ia – construction segment 1, sector a)

-One of nine camps constructed by the Germans in Birkenau and one of the three women's camps.
-First women were incarcerated in the Auschwitz I camp in March 1942.
-In August, they were transferred to the BIa camp, located next to men's camp BIb.
-In July 1943, after the men were moved to camp BII d, women's camp was extended and it covered the entire first construction segment.
-In total, 60 barracks for prisoners, 10 barracks with washrooms and latrines, two kitchens, two bathhouses and two storehouses were constructed on the BI segment.
+The first female prisoners were placed in 10 designated blocks within the main camp, Auschwitz I, in March 1942.
+In August of that year, they were transferred to the BIa camp, adjacent to the men's BIb camp.
+In July 1943, after the men were moved to the BIId camp, the women's camp expanded to encompass the entire first construction sector.
+A total of 62 barracks for prisoners, 10 barracks with washrooms and latrines, two kitchens, two baths, and four warehouses were constructed in Sector BI.

 BIb